lat35n-hrt/newslite/README.md

 See [OpenAI Pricing Notes](docs/cost/openai_pricing_notes.md) for details on token usage and cost estimation.

+## Static Type Checking (mypy)
+The project includes mypy as part of the CI pipeline, using a relaxed configuration suitable for rapid prototyping.
+Full type annotations are not enforced, but the setup demonstrates awareness of static analysis and maintainability.

 ## 🧭 Roadmap

 - [x] Token / cost control strategy (moved to `docs/cost/openai_pricing_notes.md`)